 Thank you to the kind folks at Hooked Magazine for the opportunity to be part of their magazine, as well their generous sponsorship!
 We look forward to working with you in the upcoming seasons!

-Hooked Magazine and SAWT are running a Photo Contest where SAWT members can provide 2 of their best photos with walleye measuring 65+cm.
-The picture can include family or friends in the photos with the walleye.
-The 2 best pictures chosen will be displayed in Hooked Magazine and receive $250.00.
+Hooked Magazine and SAWT was running a Photo Contest where SAWT members can provide 2 of their best photos with walleye measuring 65+cm.
+The picture could include family or friends in the photos with the walleye, the 2 best pictures have chosen and will be displayed in Hooked Magazine and receive $250.00

 A huge thank you once again to LUND BOATS for once again being a sponsor for the SAWT 2019 trail!